CenturyLink Internet for Seniors, Tested and Reviewed

 AT&T

-AT&T has several internet plans with prices starting at $55 per month for slower speeds.
-It is a comparable offer to CenturyLink, charging the same $50 per month for all plans unless customers switch to fiber internet.
-However, one area where CenturyLink has a leg up compared to AT&T is plan simplicity.
+AT&T has several internet plans with prices starting at $55 per month for slower speeds (300 Mbps), which is similar to what CenturyLink offers.
+One area in which CenturyLink has a leg up on AT&T, however, is plan simplicity.

-Like CenturyLink, AT&T offers DSL, 4G, and fiber options in many states, though they are not available in all areas.
-There are no specific discounts for seniors either, despite AT&T offering them within their cellular plans.
-AT&T is part of the Access and Lifeline programs, ideal for seniors on lower incomes.
-Plans range from free to $10 per month for those who qualify.
+Like CenturyLink, AT&T offers DSL, 4G, and fiber options in many states, but not in all areas.
+There are no specific discounts on internet service for older adults either, even though AT&T offers discounts with their cellular plans.
+AT&T does, however, offer discounts for low-income households.

 CenturyLink vs. Verizon